eenblam/hey/README.md

 * Provide information about your friends: employer, partner's name, last name, etc. that can be nice to remember

 Hey is meant to fill these gaps, respectfully.
-Hey wants to *get* your attention without *monopolizing* it.
+Hey wants to *reward* your attention without *monopolizing* it.
-You manage your relationships, and then you leave.
+You care for your relationships, and then you leave.
 There's no content to consume.

 ## Why not Monica?